 Women are also protected from unfair dismissal and detriment for reasons connected to:

-Employers must make suitable and sufficient health and safety assessments of the risks pregnant employees face at work.
+You must make suitable and sufficient health and safety assessments of the risks pregnant employees face at work.

-All pregnant employees – regardless of hours worked or length or service – have a statutory right to paid time off for ante-natal care.
+Your pregnant employees – regardless of hours worked or length or service – have a statutory right to paid time off for ante-natal care.

-All employees are entitled to one year’s statutory maternity leave regardless of length of service.
+Your employees are entitled to one year’s statutory maternity leave regardless of length of service.

-Employees are entitled to work for their employer during maternity leave for up to 10 days without bringing that leave to an end.
+Your employees are entitled to work for their employer during maternity leave for up to 10 days without bringing that leave to an end.

 Statutory maternity pay can be paid for up to 39 weeks for those who qualify.
 Contracts of employment may provide for more generous terms and/or payments.

-All employees must take a minimum two weeks’ maternity leave from the day of birth.
+Your employees must take a minimum two weeks’ maternity leave from the day of birth.

 A woman may bring a discrimination and/or detriment claim if, as a result of maternity leave, she is denied benefit of the terms and conditions to which she is entitled (including pay rises, promotion and bonuses).